krzysztofwujs/krzysztofwujs.github.io/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 title: "About Me"
 ---
-Hi, I'm Krzysztof Wujs!
+Hello there, I'm Krzysztof Wujs!

-I am a Technical Product Manager and hobbyst full-stack developer based in Poznań, Poland.
-My tech journey began in 2012 when I started studying Computer Science at Poznań University of Technology.
-In 2014, a pivotal internship not only laid the foundation for my diverse technical skill set but also unexpectedly steered me towards product ownership, igniting a passion for product development that continues to drive me today.
+I am a technical PM and full-stack developer based in Poznań, Poland.
+My technical journey started in 2012, when I started studying computer science at Poznan University of Technology.
+In 2014, I started my internship as a Software Engineer, which eventually evolved into a Product Owner role, shaping my career path in both technical development and product ownership, and igniting a passion for product development that still drives me today.

-Throughout my career, I've developed a wide portfolio of solutions, including:
+Throughout my career, I've successfully crafted and delivered a diverse range of solutions, including:
 - Ticketing and event management platform
 - Tournament platform for competetive gaming
 - CRM & Marketing automation system for hoteliers
 - Mobile Banking solutions
 - AI solutions for Healthcare

-Since 2020, I've been at the forefront of blockchain and Web3 technologies, expanding my expertise in Self-Sovereign-Identity (SSI), Zero-Knowledge (ZK) solutions, and Decentralized Applications (dApps).

-My career journey from Computer Science student to Technical Product Manager is a testament to the dynamic nature of careers in the IT industry.
-I leverage my technical background and product management skills to bridge the gap between development teams and business stakeholders, consistently delivering innovative solutions that meet user needs.
+Since 2020, I've been focusing on blockchain and Web3 technologies, specifically self-sovereign identity (SSI), zero-knowledge (ZK) solutions and decentralised applications (dApps).
+My broad experience allows me to leverage my technical and product management skills to facilitate collaboration between development teams and business stakeholders, ensuring the creation of user-centric solutions that align with business objectives and meet user needs.

 ### Skills & Experience